 Negotiations on trade terms follow a typical sequence of phases.

-They begin with a preparation phase in which both the vendor and Amazon review the account’s performance and prepare their negotiation strategy.
+They start with a preparation phase in which both the vendor and retailer review the account’s performance and prepare their negotiation strategy.

 The following negotiation phase is then marked by an exchange of several commercial proposals and counter-proposals.